 Where should I send specimens?

 Many commercial and clinical labs are now performing COVID-19 testing.
 If your health system is performing large numbers of tests (such as drive-through testing sites, testing of ill health care workers), these specimens should be sent to commercial or in-house labs.
-Health plans have been asked to waive cost-sharing for COVID-19 laboratory and radiology testing.
+See the WSLH website for a list of Wisconsin reference labs accepting outside specimens.

 How will we get patient results?